jasonsmithio/serverless-eventing/README.md

-# serverless-eventing
+# Serverless Eventing Journey

-Jay Smith's Serverless Eventing Journey
+ You can follow this on [TheJaySmith.com](https://thejaysmith.com/category/titles/serverlessjay/severless-eventing/).